-• Safeguarding lead: rclsafeguarding@rcl.ac.uk
+- Safeguarding lead: rclsafeguarding@rcl.ac.uk

-• Prevent Lead: prevent@rcl.ac.uk
+- Prevent Lead: Roma.Galvan@rcl.ac.uk

-• Support services: wellbeing@rcl.ac.uk
+- Support services: wellbeing@rcl.ac.uk

-• Making a report: Report + Support
+- Making a report: casework@rcl.ac.uk

 Part 1 - Safeguarding and Prevent

 Regent College London (RCL) is committed to providing a safe environment for all students, staff, and visitors.
 The College recognises its responsibility to safeguard the wellbeing and safety of students, staff, visitors, vulnerable adults and adults at risk who are involved in any College activities, both in person and online.